 St Paul's Episcopal Church, on "the sunny side of Louisville" in downtown Jeffersonville Indiana is a community of welcome, hospitality and acceptance.
 The people of St Paul’s Church, invite you to come gather with us, to rest in the Lord, to be sheltered under the inclusive branches of God’s embracing love, and to live out the radical openness of God.
 We gather on Sunday morning at 10:15 AM for worship.

-St. Paul’s, located at the corner of Walnut and East Market Streets in Jeffersonville IN, is an intergenerational congregation with intergenerational participation in worship.
+St. Paul’s, located at the corner of Walnut and East Market Streets in Jeffersonville IN, is an intergenerational congregation which values participation in worship.
 A coffee hour follows our service.
-We frequently have a Teen/Adult Class beginning at 11:45 to study books, issues and topics relating our faith to our lives.
+We periodically have educational opportunities including book studies, examination of issues and topics relating our faith to our lives.

 When you visit our church, you will find:

-Ours is an open door to all who seek God
+Ours is an open door to all & especially those who seek God

 or a deeper relationship with Jesus, our Lord.

 St Paul's is Celebrating 180 years of ministry in Jeffersonville.
 Founded in 1836 this parish has survived fire, flood, recession, booms and busts.
 And continues to work at being Good News to this region.
 Come and see.
 There is a place for you at the table of the Lord.